srisha-prajwal/WanderLust/README.md

 # 🏡 WanderLust

 WanderLust is a **full-stack web application** inspired by Airbnb, designed for exploring, listing, and booking vacation rentals around the world.
-Built on MVC Architecture it focuses on seamless user experience and modern web practices.
+Built using Node.js, Express, MongoDB Atlas, and EJS on MVC Architecture it focuses on seamless user experience and modern web practices.

 ---